RodBarnes/Scripts/README.md

 # tools
 A collection of `bash` scripts for working with Linux systems.
+They have been written for and tested on Linux Mint but should work on most Debian-based distros (and probably most others).
 Each is intended to be instantiated within the `$PATH`, set as executable, and without the `.sh` extension.
 The recommended location is `/usr/local/bin`.
 Many (all?) of these rely upon library scripts expected to be in `/usr/local/lib`.

 ## blkdevinfo.sh
 Usage: `blkdevinfo [drive]`